symbiote/silverstripe-queuedjobs/README.md

 	Email:
 	  queued_job_admin_email: support@mycompany.com

+**Long running jobs are running multiple times!**

+A long running job _may_ fool the system into thinking it has gone away (ie the job health check fails because `currentStep` hasn't been incremented).
+To avoid this scenario, you can set `$this->currentStep = -1` in your job's constructor, to prevent any health checks detecting the job.

 ## Performance configuration

-By default this task will run until either 128mb or the limit specified by php_ini('memory_limit') is reached.
+By default this task will run until either 128mb or the limit specified by php\_ini('memory\_limit') is reached.

 You can adjust this with the below config change